jimmyye409/react-reddit-code/README.md

-## React SubReddit App For Reddit
+## React app to search Reddit subreddits

-This react application uses Reddit APIs and get searched subreddit posts.
+This react application uses Create-React-App and Reddit APIs to search subreddit posts.

 Download or clone the project and then in the project directory, you can run: